Ivanvet31/cp866_screen_drv/README.md

 ## Architecture

 The driver is composed of three main logical blocks, instantiated and connected by a top-level wrapper.
-This modularity allows for easy integration and modification.

 #### `cp866_screen_drv.v` (Top-Level Wrapper)
 This is the main module you will instantiate in your own projects.
 It encapsulates the entire driver, connecting the sub-modules and exposing a simple write interface to the outside world.